 The value [x] that selects the disk can be a value between 0 and 29.

-Note that this does not affect the flushes performed according to the configuration described in Guest Shows IDE/SATA Errors for File-Based Images on Slow Host File System.
+Note that this does not affect the flushes performed according to the configuration described in IDE/SATA Errors on Guest OSs.
 Restoring the default of ignoring flush commands is possible by setting the value to 1 or by removing the key.

 Many multicore processors support some form of frequency boosting, which means that if only one core is utilized, it can run possibly 50% faster or even more than the rated CPU frequency.
 This causes measured performance to vary somewhat as a function of the momentary overall system load.
 The exact behavior depends strongly on the specific processor model.